Housing

 Interior of The Aspire, one of IHO's affordable housing units.

-The Aspire in Riverside, CA provides 33 beautiful, furnished homes to formerly homeless youth and young people aging out of foster care.
+The Aspire in Riverside, CA, a prior project completed by IHO, provides 33 beautiful, furnished homes to formerly homeless youth and young people aging out of foster care.
 Photo by Otto Mejia.

 Exterior of The Aspire, one of IHO's affordable housing units.